 What is an Umbrella Company?

 When you set up a contract with your client, there are a few ways to organize payment and one of the easiest is to use an umbrella company.
-One way to think about it is that the umbrella company acts as your ally and partner for the purpose of fulfilling your contract.
+One way to think about it is that the umbrella company acts as your ally and partner to fulfil your contract.

 This means that they will get your payment from the client and/or agency and in turn pay to you, after deducting owed taxes and other social contributions.
-As a result, you don’t have to monitor the process at all once you have submitted request for payment.
+As a result, you don’t have to monitor the process at all once you have submitted a payment request.

 So, the umbrella company is a third-party intermediary working between you, your recruitment agency, and the end client to make sure that payments are made, and the client is satisfied.
 It removes the uncertainty of contracting, especially across international borders.